Infineon Technologies AG: Infineon further strengthens its number one position in automotive microcontrollers and boosts systems capabilities for software-defined vehicles with acquisition of Marvell's Automotive Ethernet business

 - All-cash transaction to be financed from existing liquidity and additional debt

-Infineon Technologies AG (FSE: IFX OTCQX: IFNNY) is accelerating the build-up of its system capabilities for software-defined vehicles with the acquisition of Marvell Technology's Automotive Ethernet business, complementing and expanding its own market-leading microcontroller business.
+NEUBIBERG, Germany, April 8, 2025 /PRNewswire/ -- Infineon Technologies AG (FSE: IFX) (OTCQX: IFNNY) is accelerating the build-up of its system capabilities for software-defined vehicles with the acquisition of Marvell Technology's Automotive Ethernet business, complementing and expanding its own market-leading microcontroller business.
 Infineon and Marvell Technology, Inc. (NASDAQ: MRVL) have entered into a definitive transaction agreement for a purchase price of US$2.5 billion in cash.
 The transaction is subject to regulatory approvals.
 Ethernet is a key enabling technology for low-latency, high-bandwidth communication, which is crucial for software-defined vehicles.
 Additionally, it has significant potential in adjacent fields of use such as humanoid robots.
 The planned investment will strengthen Infineon's already strong footprint in the U.S., including extensive R&D activities.

 "The acquisition is a great strategic fit for Infineon as the global number one provider of semiconductor solutions to the automotive industry," says Jochen Hanebeck, CEO of Infineon.
 "We will leverage this highly complementary Ethernet technology by combining it with our existing, broad product portfolio to provide our customers with even more comprehensive, leading solutions for software-defined vehicles.
 The transaction will support our profitable growth strategy going forward, including new opportunities in the field of physical AI such as humanoid robots."